Huntsville International Airport

-Huntsville International Airport (Carl T. Jones Field) is a public airport and spaceport ten miles southwest of downtown Huntsville, in Madison County, Alabama, United States.
+Huntsville International Airport (Carl T. Jones) is a public airport and spaceport ten miles southwest of downtown Huntsville, in Madison County, Alabama, United States.
 The FAA has designated the Huntsville International Airport as a Re-entry site for the Dream Chaser, a spaceplane operated by Sierra Space to make reentries from Low Earth Orbit (LEO).

 The airport is part of the Port of Huntsville (along with the International Intermodal Center and Jetplex Industrial Park), and serves the Huntsville-Decatur area.
 Opened in October 1967 as the Huntsville Jetport, it was the third airport for Huntsville.
 The airport has 12 gates with restrooms, shops, restaurants, phones and murals depicting aviation and space exploration scenes.
 The airport also has a 3-star hotel on the premises.
 The Four Points by Sheraton is located above the ticketing area and lobby, (adjacent to the terminal is a parking garage and to opposite sides are the control tower and a golf course).

 The airport's west runway, at 12600 ft, is the second longest commercial runway in the southeastern United States, being 416 ft shorter than the longest runway at Miami International Airport.
 Huntsville is frequently used as a diversion airport from larger hubs in the Southeast, such as Atlanta, due to its long runways and sophisticated snow removal and de-icing equipment.

 The airport's "Fly Huntsville" marketing campaign encourages passengers to depart from Huntsville instead of driving to Birmingham or Nashville.
 An August 2009 report by the Bureau of Transportation Statistics for the first quarter of 2009 revealed that Huntsville passengers paid, on average, was the highest airfares in the United States.
 However, the airport reported that commercial airline passenger traffic increased 2.3% in January 2010 over the previous year.

 The National Plan of Integrated Airport Systems for 2011–2015 called it a primary commercial service airport.
 Federal Aviation Administration records say the airport had 612,690 passenger boardings (enplanements) in calendar year 2008, 572,767 in 2009 and 606,127 in 2010.